 Yes: Under Pennsylvania’s workers’ compensation law, your employer must pay your medical bills for all costs related to your on-the-job injury.

 Confused?
 Don’t worry.
-We will discuss how workers’ compensation and health insurance coverage work together in Pennsylvania.
-We’ll tell you whether or not your employer can cancel your health insurance benefits, and we’ll lay out your options if you lose your coverage.
+Our award-winning workers’ compensation attorneys can tell you whether your employer can cancel your health insurance benefits, and we’ll lay out your options if you lose your coverage.

-If you’re hurt at work and worried about your health insurance coverage, contact Munley Law personal injury attorneys today for a free case evaluation.
+If you’re hurt at work and worried about your health insurance coverage, contact Munley Law’s Scranton workers’ compensation attorneys today for a free case evaluation.
 We’ll protect your rights and help you get the benefits you and your family need.

 When you get hurt at work in Pennsylvania, your medical bills can add up fast.
 The good news is that workers’ compensation benefits are designed to pay for the medical treatment you need to recover from your work injury.
 Under Pennsylvania law, your employer’s workers’ comp insurance must cover all necessary and reasonable medical care related to your workplace injury.
 This includes: